 Everyone on Board: increasing diversity in school governance

-Governors and trustees from ethnic minorities account for just 4% of the country’s largest volunteer force, whilst 10% governors and trustees are aged under 40 according to the annual school governance survey 2017.
-This compares to around a third of school pupils being from an ethnic minority.
-To address this historic underrepresentation, and to improve outcomes for all pupils, Inspiring Governance and the National Governance Association have announced the Everyone on Board campaign which aims to increase the participation of people from ethnic minorities and young people in school governance.
+To address this historic underrepresentation, and to improve outcomes for all pupils, the Everyone on Board campaign aims to increase the participation of people from ethnic minorities and young people in school governance.

 “Education is so powerful and one of the biggest tools for social mobility, so people making decisions about education need to be the best and the brightest and, by rights, should be diverse.
 In my experience, being a diverse board enables us to reach further in to our school community – they trust us more and know we have their best interests at heart because we consider a broader range of views.”
 Yinka Ewuola, Cobourg Primary School

-Research from 1999 in to the composition of school governing boards, commissioned by the then Department for Education and Employment, found that 5% governors came from ethnic minorities.
+Research from 1999, commissioned by the then Department for Education and Employment, found that 5% governors came from ethnic minorities.
 This stark statistic has endured over the course of two decades, despite the demographic of our society changing significantly.
-There have been a range of initiatives attempting to address the diversity of school governing boards, but these have been neither signiﬁcant nor sustainable.

 Why is it important to have a diverse governing board?

-Adding new governors/trustees to the governing board who are reﬂective of (but not representatives of) the community the school serves can help it make better decisions in the interest of all pupils.
+Adding new governors or trustees to the governing board who are reflective of (but not representatives of) the community the school serves can help it make better decisions in the interest of all pupils.

 There are several benefits to creating a diverse governing board: